energietransitie/twomes-opentherm-monitor-hardware/README.md

 Project is: _in progress_

 ## License
+The hardware in this reposotory is available under the [CERN-OHL-P v2 license](./LICENSE.md), Copyright 2021 [Research group Energy Transition, Windesheim University of Applied Sciences](https://windesheim.nl/energietransitie)

+`---or ---`

-The software in this reposotory is available under the [Apache 2.0 license](./LICENSE.md), Copyright 2021 [Research group Energy Transition, Windesheim University of Applied Sciences](https://windesheim.nl/energietransitie)
+The hardware in this reposotory is available under the [CERN-OHL-W v2 license](./LICENSE.md), Copyright 2021 [Research group Energy Transition, Windesheim University of Applied Sciences](https://windesheim.nl/energietransitie)

-The license for the hardware designs has not been determined yet.
+`N.B.
+The license for the hardware designs has not been determined yet.`

 ## Credits
-This software is a collaborative effort the following students and researchers:
+This open hardware design is a collaborative effort of:
 * <contributor name 1> ·  [@Github_handle_1](https://github.com/<github_handle_1>) ·  Twitter [@Twitter_handle_1](https://twitter.com/<twitter_handle_1>)
 * <contributor name 2> ·  [@Github_handle_2](https://github.com/<github_handle_2>) ·  Twitter [@Twitter_handle_2](https://twitter.com/<twitter_handle_2>)
 * <contributor name 3> ·  [@Github_handle_3](https://github.com/<github_handle_3>) ·  Twitter [@Twitter_handle_3](https://twitter.com/<twitter_handle_3>)
 * etc.

-We use and gratefully aknowlegde the efforts of the makers of the following source code and libraries:
+We use and gratefully aknowlegde the efforts of the makers of the following designs:

 * [library name 1 and version](library 1 URL), by <copyright holder name 1>, licensed under [license 1 name](license1 URL)
 * [library name 2 and version](library 2 URL), by <copyright holder name 2>, licensed under [license 2 name](license2 URL)